sarahasan17/GPT-2-QuillWhiz/README.md

 Dynamic Paragraph Length: Generates paragraphs with a maximum length of 200 words, offering substantial and informative content.

 ## Usage:
-Clone the repository: git clone https://github.com/yourusername/GPT2-Paragraph-Generator.git Install dependencies: pip install -r requirements.txt Run the application: python app.py
+Clone the repository: git clone https://github.com/sarahasan17/GPT-2-QuillWhiz/blob/main/README.md Install dependencies: pip install gradio --upgrade

 ## Contributing:
 Contributions are welcome!
 If you have ideas for improvements, bug fixes, or new features, feel free to submit a pull request.